Elder abuse at nursing homes is real, and it’s quite disturbing and disheartening.

 This case alone makes you wonder: since little to no nursing homes are equipped with cameras – and surviving family members rarely get to see footage of their loved one’s death at a nursing home – how many elderly residents of these facilities die due to staff’s failure to respond?

-Speaking from their own experience, Los Angeles elder abuse attorneys at JML Law, who have had unparalleled track record of obtaining compensation for elder abuse neglect, unlawful misconduct and other wrongdoing at nursing homes, hundreds of nearly 1.5 billion elderly residents in the U.S. may be dying due to failure to respond, failure to assess and failure to act, and other forms of elderly abuse at nursing homes, every year.
+Speaking from their own experience, Los Angeles elder abuse attorneys at JML Law, who have had an unparalleled track record of obtaining compensation for elder abuse neglect, unlawful misconduct, and other wrongdoing at nursing homes, hundreds of nearly 1.5 billion elderly residents in the U.S. may be dying due to failure to respond, failure to assess and failure to act, and other forms of elderly abuse at nursing homes, every year.

 Elder abuse attorneys at JML Law perform background checks on nursing homes in Los Angeles and all across California; they examine patients’ medical records, interview nursing home residents, they look into care facility hiring practices as well as standards of care, among many other things.